 Prof Wilson restored the ideal distance of 13 mm between the ear and the skull in this child.The cut was made in the back of the ear in a totally invisible setting.

 A young lady, who was always self-conscious about her prominent ears, but waited until she was 27 years old to have them corrected.
-They protruding, asymmetric and had an element of cupping.
+They were protruding, asymmetric and had an element of cupping.
 Prof Wilson operated on her through inconspicuous cuts at the back of the ear.
 Note the more aesthetic orientation and corrected deformity, as well as improved direction of the ears.

 This gentleman was self-conscious about the shape of his ears which were flatter and larger than normal.
 Prof Wilson performed a cartilage contouring otoplasty and corrected the ear shape and contour.
 Note that the cuts were invisible, at the back of the ear.